Billy Graulich

-William "Billy" Graulich (July 24, 1868 – August 12, 1948) was an American catcher and first baseman in Major League Baseball who played for the Philadelphia Phillies in its 1891 season.
+William Graulich (July 24, 1868 – August 12, 1948) was an American catcher and first baseman in Major League Baseball who played for the Philadelphia Phillies in its 1891 season.
 He was born in Philadelphia, Pennsylvania.

 Graulich made six game appearances for the Phillies in his only major league season, getting eight hits in 26 at bats for a .308 average.

 He died in 1948 in his hometown of Philadelphia at the age of 80.